rsxy/micropulser/README.md

 * generate single pulses in infinite loop; pause timing is not strict, arduino runtime loop overhead is added to pulsegap.

 test
-* send periodic pattern of test pulses, i.e. 1, 2, 5, 10 µs pulses with 10 µs gap, then 1 ms wait time (+ overhead) until next iterationp
+* send periodic pattern of test pulses, i.e. 1, 2, 5, 10 µs pulses with 10 µs gap, on pin D2, D3, D4, D5, then 1 ms wait time (+ overhead) until next iteration

 stop
 * stop pulse generation, go to idle mode, waiting for new command